CaseyNguyen/Stax/README.md

 I also created a simple transaction submission form.
 I realized it might be easier to just refuse invalid doubles for money, so I used regex to validate that cash values were, in fact, cash values.

 ![image](https://github.com/CaseyNguyen/Stax/assets/83699098/4d106c48-2a1b-4a53-9bbe-789de95bd8f4)

-Support for tags is currently the next step.